Semisimplicity of \'etale cohomology of certain Shimura varieties: Introduction

-To show this result, we first define partial Frobenius isogeny at a positive density of primes $p$, and then show the Eichler-Shimura congruence relations for partial Frobenius for split groups, using results from \cite{Lee20}.
-More precisely, we show the following: \begin{theorem} Let $(G,X)$ be a Shimura datumn of abelian type, such that $G=\mathrm{Res}_{F/\bbQ}G'$ for some connected reductive group $G$, and totally real number field $F$ of degree $d$.
-Let $p$ be a prime satisfying the conditions in Proposition \ref{prop:pconditions}.
+To show this result, we first define a `partial Frobenius isogeny' at primes $p$ which are split in $F$, and then show the Eichler-Shimura congruence relations for these partial Frobenius for split groups, using results from \cite{Lee20}.
+More precisely, we show the following: \begin{theorem} Let $(G,X)$ be a Shimura datum of abelian type, such that $G=\mathrm{Res}_{F/\bbQ}H$ for some connected reductive group $G$, and totally real number field $F$ of degree $d$.
+Let $p$ be a prime which is split in $F$ and for which the group $G_{\bbQ_p}$ is split.
 Then for all $i=1,\dots, d$ we have a partial Frobenius correspondence $\Frob_{\frakp_i}$ such that